sg-developer-portal/dev-portal-documentation/content-publishing-guide/prerequisites.md

 2-Factor Authentication (2FA) helps to ensure you GitHub account remains secure to attacks.
 Dev Portal requires users to have 2FA enabled for their accounts.

-Step 1: Click on your profile picture on the top right hand corner of the page, select "Settings" and await redirection.
+Step 1: Click on your profile picture on the top right hand corner of the page, select 'Settings' and await redirection.

 <figure style="text-align: center">
   <img